Georgia Heroin Rehab Center

 These additives can be extremely dangerous.
 For example, heroin cut with caffeine can cover any indications of overdose, which results in users feeling as if they need more.
 This can lead to brain damage or even death.

 How quickly users feel the effects of the heroin depends on their method of injection or ingestion.
-Research conducted by the Tennessee Association of Alcohol, Drug, and Other Addiction Services suggests that users to inject heroin tend to feel the effects as soon as 7-8 seconds, whereas people who inject intramuscularly feel the effects within 5-8 minutes.
+Research conducted by the Tennessee Association of Alcohol, Drug, and Other Addiction Services suggests that users to inject heroin intravenously tend to feel the effects as soon as 7-8 seconds, whereas people who inject intramuscularly feel the effects within 5-8 minutes.
 The typical sensations a user experiences are feeling warm, relaxed, and deeply happy.
-This sensation is what motivates people to continue to use the drug, as many people want to experience the bliss the felt again and again.
+This sensation is what motivates people to continue to use the drug, as many people want to experience the bliss they felt again and again.

 Consequences of Long-Term use